lowRISC/qemu/docs/opentitan/darjeeling.md

 [`flashgen.py`](flashgen.md) script implements a workaround for this feature, please refer to this script for more details.

-Finally, a Rust demangler has been added to QEMU, which enables the QEMU integrated dissambler to emit the demangled names of the Rust symbols for Rust-written guest applications rather than their mangled versions as stored in the ELF file.
+Finally, a Rust demangler has been added to QEMU, which enables the QEMU integrated disassembler to emit the demangled names of the Rust symbols for Rust-written guest applications rather than their mangled versions as stored in the ELF file.